Here’s some background information about Cuba, a communist country located in the Caribbean Sea, approximately 90 miles

-December 2009 - American Alan Gross is jailed while working as a subcontractor on a U.S. Agency for International Development project aimed at spreading democracy.
+December 2009 - American Alan Gross is jailed while working as a subcontractor on a US Agency for International Development project aimed at spreading democracy.
 His actions are deemed illegal by Cuban authorities.
-He is accused of trying set up illegal Internet connections on the island.
-Gross says he was trying to help connect the Jewish community to the Internet and was not a threat to the government.
+He is accused of trying to set up illegal internet connections on the island.
+Gross says he was trying to help connect the Jewish community to the internet and was not a threat to the government.

-October 2011 - One of the Cuban Five, Rene Gonzalez, is released on probation after serving 13 years in prison.
+October 2011 - Gonzalez, a member of the Cuban Five, is released on probation after serving 13 years in prison.

 February 24, 2013 - Raul Castro is reelected to a second five-year term.
 Later during a nationally televised speech, Castro announces that he will step down from power in 2018 when his term is over.

-February 2014 - Cuban Five member Ruben Campa (aka Fernando Gonzalez) is released from prison after serving more than 15 years.
+February 2014 - A Cuban Five member Ruben Campa (aka Fernando Gonzalez) is released from prison after serving more than 15 years.

-December 17, 2014 - Cuba releases American contractor Alan Gross as a "humanitarian" gesture after five years in prison.
-As part of a deal between the United States and Cuba, the U.S. releases three Cuban intelligence agents convicted of espionage in 2001; in return, Cuba frees an unidentified U.S. intelligence source who has been jailed in Cuba for more than 20 years.
+December 17, 2014 - Cuba releases American contractor Alan Gross as a “humanitarian” gesture after five years in prison.
+As part of a deal between the United States and Cuba, the United States releases three Cuban intelligence agents convicted of espionage in 2001; in return, Cuba frees an unidentified US intelligence source who has been jailed in Cuba for more than 20 years.

-December 17, 2014 - U.S. President Barack Obama announces plans to normalize diplomatic relations with Cuba and ease economic restrictions on the nation, a policy shift he called the end of an "outdated approach" to U.S.-Cuban relations that, "for decades, has failed to advance our interests."
-Obama says the U.S. will move toward re-opening its embassy in the communist nation and allow some travel and trade that had been banned under a decades-long embargo instated during the Kennedy administration.
+December 17, 2014 - US President Barack Obama announces plans to immediately begin discussions with Cuba to reestablish diplomatic relations, and that the United States will reopen an embassy in Havana.
+The administration will also allow some travel and trade that had been banned under a decades-long embargo instated during the Kennedy administration.